 Safety culture and business stability go hand in hand

 Boliden's operations entail risks such as handling substantial material flows, high temperatures and, from time to time, substances that are hazardous to health.
-A safe work environment is a top priority for Boliden and the Group has adopted a zero tolerance vision for accidents at work.
+A safe and healthy work environment is a top priority for Boliden, and the Group has adopted a zero tolerance vision for accidents at work.

 Boliden works to promote a common safety culture built on mutual trust and preventive measures.
 This approach includes an individual responsibility to follow the applicable safety procedures and good risk awareness.
 Consistent and committed leadership at all levels, committed employees and strong peer pressure that does not tolerate risky behaviour are important cornerstones, and a continuous ongoing dialogue on the subjects of attitudes and behaviour is vital.

 Boliden's safety culture and performance are vital for business stability and prosperity.
 Accident prevention avoids delays that affect production.
 A strong safety culture helps to secure current and future talent, and reassures investors.
 In addition, an accident may not just involve personal injury, but could even jeopardise Boliden's overall right to operate.